 We participated in the statewide commemoration of the 150th Anniversary of the Civil War.
-Our exhibit, Letters from the Battlefield: Stories of Washington's Civil War Soldiers, ran from May 1 to October 30, 2011.
-We won three awards for this show and its programs.
+Our exhibit, Letters from the Battlefield: Stories of Washington's Civil War Soldiers, won three awards for this show and its programs.

 The exhibit traced the evolution of Washington from a slavery-supporting community to one that came out strongly on the side of the abolitionist forces.
 Civil War letters, pictures and artifacts from both local families and the collection of the Museum were used to explore the lives of Washington's soldiers, sharing their stories of bravery and horror.